twilio-labs/paste/.changeset/wicked-dancers-exercise.md

 ---
-'@twilio-paste/inline-code': patch
+'@twilio-paste/inline-code': feat
-'@twilio-paste/core': patch
+'@twilio-paste/core': feat
 ---

-[Inline Code] Update styles to align with new Paste Twilio theme
+[Inline Code] Add variant prop, with "default" and "minimal" styles.
+Update styles to align with new Paste Twilio theme.